0marA/TorqueLearnNodeRewrite/README.md

 # TorqueLearnPy

-A rewrite of the TorqueLearn backend from Rust to Python
+A rewrite of the TorqueLearn backend from Rust to Node JS